superbet-group/remodules/README.md

 > NOTE: this returns a copy of the old module, with the watcher attached instead of it being applied to the original module.

-`withWatcher` accepts a function with a single argument which is the `actions` object of the module and should return a generator function, which will run as the watcher.
+`withWatcher` accepts a function with a single argument which is the `module` created by `createModule` (with the exception of `withWatcher` method itself) and should return a generator function, which will run as the watcher.

 ```ts
 const counterModule = createModule({